-Roma coach Rudi Garcia was delighted with Radja Nainggolan's showing in his league debut in Sunday's 4-0 win over Genoa.
+Roma coach Rudi Garcia was delighted with Radja Nainggolan's showing on his league debut in Sunday's 4-0 win over Genoa.

-The Belgium international signed a loan deal from Cagliari on Tuesday, with a view to a four-year permanent switch.
-After making his debut in the Coppa Italia midweek, Nainggolan made a perfect start to life in the Italian capital, turning in a fine performance as the Giallorossi responded to last weekend's defeat at the hands of Serie A title rival Juventus.
+And, after making his bow in the Coppa Italia in midweek, Nainggolan made a perfect start to life in the Italian capital, turning in a fine performance as the Giallorossi responded to last weekend's defeat at the hands of Serie A title rivals Juventus.

-Garcia hinted that he would not look to bolster his squad further in January, instead preferring to wait for injured and suspended members of his team to return to the fold.
+Garcia hinted that he would not look to bolster his squad further in January, instead preferring to wait for injured and suspended members of his squad to return to the fold.

 Roma stayed eight points behind the leaders after Juventus triumphed 4-1 over Cagliari.